ljufa/rsplayer/README.md

 ### Open the UI

 Navigate to `http://localhost` (or the IP of the machine running RSPlayer).
+For the Docker command above, the UI is at `http://localhost:8000`.
 For configuration, see the [documentation](https://ljufa.github.io/rsplayer/#/configuration).

 ## Documentation